 Lately I’ve been getting into the bio-hacking scene, and I keep hearing about so-called Competitive Emotional Inhibition.
 What is this, exactly, and how would it help with my Islamophobia?

 The idea that you have to choose (emotionally speaking) either fight or flight, but not both, has been repeatedly confirmed by observations all the way back to Aristotle.
-It’s even backed up by science now, thanks to the anatomists who dissect the sympathetic systems of mice.
+It’s even backed up by science now, thanks to the anatomists who study the sympathetic systems of mice.

-Simply recite a list, in your mind, of the times Islam has really ticked you off: London, Bali, Paris, Madrid, Benghazi, Boston, the other Madrid, and so on.
+And it’s as simple as reciting a list, in your mind, of the times Islam has really ticked you off: London, Bali, Paris, Madrid, Benghazi, Boston, the other Madrid, and so on.

 With a little luck and a soupçon of cortisol (the hormone your brain uses to literally “angry up” your blood), you’ll notice that you no longer feel scared, and couldn’t if you wanted to.